AHetzer/BankAccountSystem/README.md

 **Bank Account System with Tiered Interest Rates:**

-A simple bank account system utilizing inheritance to create functionality for a regular bank account, savings account, and checking account.
+A simple bank account system utilizing inheritance to create functionality for a default bank account, savings account, and checking account.

 The savings account has a tiered interest system where if the account has $1000 or less the interest rate is 3%, between $1000 and $5000 is 5%, and above $5000 is 7%.